o1egl/govatar/README.md

 ![GOvatar image](files/avatars.jpg)

-GOvatar is an avatar generation library writen in GO
+GOvatar is an avatar generation library written in GO

 ## Install

-To install the library and command line program, use the following:
+To install the library and command-line program, use the following:

 ```
 $ go get -u github.com/o1egl/govatar/...
 ```

-[Binary packages](https://github.com/o1egl/govatar/releases) are available for Mac, Linux and Windows.
+[Binary packages](https://github.com/o1egl/govatar/releases) are available for Mac, Linux, and Windows.

 ## Usage